Veneta, Oregon, United States of America: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to find the necessary kind.
-The vast majority of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to choose the right type.
+Most adapters currently available are just plugs and require your devices to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+This one should work in most locations.

 • Airplane phone mount